Editor-in-Chief / Publisher

 Linda Garson has always been a foodie with a passion for wine.
-She has worked with Chateaux in France, vineyards in Italy, Germany, Australia and South Africa and many more.
+She has worked with Chateaux in France, vineyards in Italy, Germany, Australia and South Africa and more.
 After moving to Calgary, she created Vine and Dine, a wine and food pairing club held in restaurants all over the city.
 She has earned a reputation as one of Calgary’s prime wine and food experts, educators and influencers, speaking at functions all over the city.
-She is also the Canadian National Wine Examiner.
 Follow Linda at vineanddine.ca and @vineanddine.

 Natalie Findlay is a freelance writer, photographer and pastry chef.
 Her food aspirations started at an early age as baked desserts for her family and friends as soon as she could use a mixer.
 Natalie’s love of food resulted in her graduating from The Cordon Bleu’s Pastry Program.
 Over the past 10 years, Natalie has been a pastry chef and cook in hotels and restaurants while managing her own business creating custom-made special occasion cakes.

-Karen Miller is a lawyer by trade.
+Karen is a lawyer by trade, giving her a knack for picking apart a cookbook for Culinaire reviews.
 She claims to have been on the “know where your food comes from” bandwagon sooner than most.
 Always willing to impart knowledge to absolutely anybody who asks, Karen is practical but creative, having taught many styles of cooking classes.
 She was also part of the Calgary Dishing girls (producing two cookbooks).

 With her rural Canadian roots and love of grand experiences, Jeannette Montgomery is equal measures county and city.
 She’s as comfortable catching the fish for dinner as she is suggesting a BC wine to pair with it.
 Jeannette and her fella live in Oliver with three cats, a 1966 Satellite, and oodles of BC wine – for research, of course.

-After ditching a career in international marketing, Jody Robbins, a former expat and explorer of over 50 countries now pens freelance travel and lifestyle pieces from her home in Calgary.
-When not travelling with her precocious children (one daughter, one husband and one dog), she can be found snowboarding in the Rockies and more often than not, indulging in après-ski.
-Follow her adventures on her blog Travels with Baggage or on Twitter @Jody_Robbins
+After ditching a career in international marketing, this explorer of over 50 countries now pens freelance lifestyle pieces from her home in Calgary.
+Her first book: 25 Places in Canada Every Family Should Visit hits the bookstores this month.
+When not travelling or writing, Jody enjoys burning off the many calories she consumes by snowboarding and hiking.
+Follow her adventures on her blog Travels with Baggage or on Instagram @TravelswBaggage.